Tensaiz/ABM_FIFA/Readme.md

 ### TODO:

-- Add agents to scheduler
-- Run the scheduler
-- Create pools for manager teams after team assembly
+#### Model

+- Implement match system where pools are created that have 18 managers and each (manager) team plays each other 2 times

 #### Player

 - Needs a step function to determine what the player does every action,
-- For the first few steps it should be considering between open invitations to teams (when teams are assembled)
 - Afterwards it should choose between new teams if he is invited by a manager

 #### Manager

 - Create trading mechanism between manager agents
-- Create team assembly and team trading mechanics
+- Create team trading mechanics
 - Create different optimisation strategies to assemble a team
+- Fix negative assets for a manager when assembling team

 #### Scheduler

-- Implement a schedule
-    - Different schedule stages (initial offers -> matches)
-    - Incorporate years and seasons
 - Incorporate aging